 - Alternatives/competitors (Y Alternatives)

-Pre-Funnel SEO: Attracting the Right Buyer Persona
+But Wait, There’s More: Pre-Funnel SaaS SEO That Attracts the Right Buyer Persona

 Lastly, I want to touch on the idea of pre-funnel SEO.

-Rather than focusing only on a pool of buyers who are looking to solve a specific problem (problem-aware), this content and the associated keywords are used to attract persona-qualified traffic, even if they aren’t in the market for any specific product or service.
+Rather than focusing only on a pool of buyers looking to solve a specific problem (problem-aware), this content—and the associated keyword(s)—is used to attract persona-qualified traffic.
+Persona-qualified traffic might not be in the market for a specific product or service at all!

 You’re talking to the right people, even if not everyone is interested in what you’re selling right now.